 The success of any breeding depends on the quality of the genotyping results.
 A sufficient amount of DNA is required for both marker-assisted selection (MAS) and genotyping by sequencing.
 In addition to quantity, however, quality is the most important factor.
 When extracting DNA from leaf material, secondary metabolites such as chlorophyll can inhibit the PCR in the further process.
 Extraction from seed is increasingly causing problems with starchy crops.
 When extracting oilseeds, the oil released during cell disruption can also interfere with lysis.

-The cell density in the root is higher than in any other plant organ.
+The pure cell density in the root is higher than in any other plant organ.
 In addition, the root tip in particular consists of meristematic cells that divide quickly.
 The cell nucleus is known to contain DNA.
 The large number of small, fresh cells also increases the amount of DNA that can potentially be extracted and is significantly higher than in the parenchyma tissue of the leaf.

-In order to generate as much root mass as possible as early as possible, SMARTtray® utilizes the root’s ability to be controlled very well by specific light conditions, better than leaf mass, for example.
+In order to generate as much root mass as possible as early as possible, SMARTtray® utilizes the root’s ability to be controlled very well by certain light conditions, better than leaf mass, for example.
 The LEDs integrated in the SMARTtray® growing station enable dynamic adjustment of the light intensity and composition, so that the plant has ideal conditions at all times to germinate well, then form a lot of root mass and, after sampling, is already stimulated to initiate the generative phase.

 The right extraction method for the required application